Asabeneh/30-Days-Of-React/04_Day_Component/04_components.md

 )
 ```

 We covered function and class in brief and React component is made of JavaScript functions or classes.
-Now, lets make React component.
+Now, let's make a React component.

 ## Creating React Component